rinbk201/inopan/README.md

 ## 1st install Node and check Node version
   The project require Node enviroment.
   * 1, Check you have already installed Node or not. : ```node -v```
-  * 2, if you not installed node. you can install "nodebrew??windowsだからマックよくわからん"
+  * 2, if you not installed node. you should install node.
   * 3, Check your node version.
 You can check with ```node v```. require version is ```18.16.0```

 ## Clone project